- How are pituitary tumors treated?

 Stereotactic radiosurgery/stereotactic radiation therapy

 This type of treatment delivers a large, precise radiation dose to the tumor area in a single session (radiosurgery) or in a few sessions (radiotherapy).
-It targets the tumor more precisely, causing less harm to the remaining normal pituitary gland, and greatly limits the radiation exposure to the rest of the brain.
+It targets the tumor more precisely than standard radiation, causing less harm to the remaining normal pituitary gland and limiting the radiation exposure to the rest of the brain.

-For this treatment, a head frame is attached to the skull to help aim the radiation beams very precisely.
-Once the exact location of the tumor is known from CT or MRI scans, radiation may be delivered in one of two ways.
+For this treatment, a lightweight metal frame is often attached to the head with small pins or screws to help aim the radiation beams very precisely.
+(The areas on the scalp where the frame is attached are numbed first.)
+Sometimes a face mask is used to hold the head in place instead of a frame.
+Once the exact location of the tumor is known from CT or MRI scans, radiation is focused at the tumor from many different angles.
+This can be done in 2 ways:

-In one approach, thin radiation beams from a machine are focused at the tumor from hundreds of different angles for a short period of time.
+- In one approach, thin radiation beams from a machine are focused at the tumor from hundreds of different angles for a short period of time.
+Each beam alone is weak, but they all converge at the tumor to give a higher dose of radiation.
 An example of such a machine is the Gamma Knife.

 Stereotactic radiosurgery typically delivers the whole radiation dose in a single session, though it may be repeated if needed.
 (There is no actual surgery involved in this treatment.)
 Sometimes doctors give the radiation in several treatments to deliver the same or a slightly higher dose.
 This is called fractionated radiosurgery or stereotactic radiotherapy.

-The benefit of stereotactic radiation is usually seen a bit sooner than with other forms of radiation therapy, although it may still take months to be fully effective.
+The benefit of stereotactic radiation is usually seen a bit sooner than with other forms of radiation therapy, although it can still take months to be fully effective.

-Unfortunately, this therapy cannot be used for tumors that are very close to important nerves near the pituitary, such as those needed for vision.
+Unfortunately, this therapy can’t be used for tumors that are very close to the optic nerves.
 It also might not be helpful for tumors that have an unusual shape.

 Proton beam radiation therapy